soundar-code-sketch/E2B-assignment/README.md

    * network restrictions
    * audit/compliance requirements

+The info on these will help me guide through the migration

 ---

 # Dependency Handling in E2B

-I would split dependencies into three layers:
+I would split dependencies into two layers:

 | Dependency Type                          | Recommended Handling                 |
 | ---------------------------------------- | ------------------------------------ |